jbeltranleon/dags-airflow-certification/control_of_tasks.md

 task_concurrency = 1 # This variable controls the number of concurrent running task instances across dag_runs per task pool = 'default_pool' # This variable controls the number of concurrent running task instances assigned to the pool.
 ```

+> You could create pools using the UI and then defining the poll's slots for example to 1 and then asign the pool name on the DAG's pool argument.
+This is helpful if you want to limit parallel task that consumes more resources.
+> Use `pool_slots` to define how many slots the task could take

+# Priority

+Use `priority_weigth` to define the task's priority when the task is executed in parallel with others.
+> The larger the number the higher the priority.
+The priority is evaluated at the pool level